n4ilvh/unfollow3d/README.md

-# unfollow3d
+# unfollowed.exe
 A useful chrome extension that scrapes your Instagram follower and following list to find out who is not following you back.
+Does not require a login, meaning your account will not be at risk for botted behaviour.

 ## Installation
 - Download the extension.